Landholder frequently asked questions

 The granting of a licence does not immediately imply authority to begin work.
 For mining, and in some cases exploration, the licensee must obtain numerous consents and approvals from other agencies, ministers, bodies and individuals before they can commence work.

-Any person may object to a licence being granted, provided the licence application is new and not a renewal.
+Any person may object to or comment on a licence being granted, provided the licence application is new and not a renewal.

 All objections and comments received are considered by the appropriate government representative before a decision is made on whether to grant the licence.